Zicheng-Xie/Zicheng-Xie/README.md

 ## 👨‍💻 About Me

 Hi!
-I'm **Zicheng Xie**, a developer and researcher interested in the intersection of **Artificial Intelligence, Machine Learning, Software Engineering, and Data Systems**.
+I'm **Zicheng Xie**, a developer and researcher interested in the intersection of **Machine Learning, Software Engineering, and Data Systems**.

 My current work focuses on: